SpongePowered/SpongeDocs/source/users/server-properties.rst

 Property Explanation
 ----------------------

+Credit goes to the editors at the `Minecraft Wiki <http://minecraft.gamepedia.com>`__ for the explanations.

 **Boolean** properties have only two valid values: *true* and *false*.
 **Integer** properties must be whole numbers.
 Where a range is specified, the number must be in that range.
 **String** properties can consist of any symbol.